Rosa May

-Rosa Elizabeth White (January 1855 - 1911/1912), known as Rosa May, was a prostitute during the late 19th century and very early 20th century who lived in the Virginia City, Nevada and Bodie, California areas.
+Rosa Elizabeth White (January 1855 – 1911/2), known as Rosa May, was a prostitute during the late 19th century and early 20th century who lived in the Virginia City, Nevada and Bodie, California areas.
 A local legend states that she selflessly nursed sick miners during an epidemic and succumbed to the illness herself.
 Because of this, she has been referred to as the "hooker with a heart of gold".

 Biography

 Early life

 Rosa's parents were Irish immigrants.
 In 1871 she ran away from her home in Pennsylvania and from 1871 to 1873, she began her career of prostitution.
 It appears that she began her trade in New York City, and then drifted through Colorado and Idaho.
 She first appears in Virginia City in 1873 and worked in brothels throughout the Carson City, Reno, Virginia City area.

 Virginia City years

 From 1873 to 1888, Rosa circulated in Virginia City and Carson City.
 The majority of her time was spent in Virginia City where she worked for Virginia City madam, Cad Thompson, (Sarah Higgins).
 Rosa was a favored employee and often was left in charge of the brothel during Cad's trips to San Francisco.